What is the minimum and maximum group size on the trek?

 - On Camping Trek, We normally use Ozark tent and provide either single or twin shared tents with form mattress to each client.

 What is the provision for drinking water during the trek?

 - On our teahouse based trek, we have been using SteriPen or some liquid to purify the tap water and make it safe for drinking.
 SteriPEN harnesses the brilliant power of ultraviolet light to make water safe to drink.
-It’s the same technology used by leading bottled water manufacturers as well as major cities in the U.S., Europe and Asia to purify.
-Just for incase, we keep some water purification tablets as well and we advice to all our trekkers to keep some tables for your personal use in case if we run out.
-But where as on our camping trek, we provide boiled water during the trek period.
-We strongly advice to all our clients, don’t drink water direct from the tap during your stay in the cities, please buy bottle water.
+It’s the same technology used by leading bottled water manufacturers as well as major cities in the U.S., Europe, and Asia to purify.
+Just for in case, we keep some water purification tablets as well and we advise all our trekkers to keep some tables for your personal use in case if we run out.
+But whereas on our camping trek, we provide boiled water during the trekking period.
+We strongly advise all our clients, don’t drink water directly from the tap during your stay in the cities, please buy bottle water.